Wiener's 'closure of translates' problem and Piatetski-Shapiro's uniqueness phenomenon: Riesz-type products and exponential estimates

 Indeed, if $B$ is any subset $\neq A$ then the corresponding term is

 which, again by \eqref{eq:nu-properties} and Lemma \ref{lemma:multiplicativity}, is equal to

 However this is zero, because $\ft{\varphi}(0) = 0$, so the lemma is proved. \end{proof}

-One can see from Lemma \ref{lemma:product-rule} that if the trigonometric polynomial $\w$ is mostly close to $1$ in modulus, then the integrals of the even powers of $\w$ which appear in \eqref{eq:product-rule} are almost equal to $1$.
-We will see that in this case the $X_1, \dots, X_N$ form an ``almost multiplicative'' system of random variables (in the sense of Lemma \ref{lemma:bernstein-epsilon}) with respect to the measure $\mu_s$.
+One can see that if the trigonometric polynomial $w$ is mostly close to $1$ in modulus, then the integrals of the even powers of $w$ which appear in \eqref{eq:product-rule} are almost equal to $1$.
+We will see that in such a case the $X_1, \dots, X_N$ form an ``almost multiplicative'' system of random variables (in the sense of Lemma \ref{lemma:bernstein-epsilon}) with respect to the measure $\mu_s$.

 Precisely, Lemma \ref{lemma:product-rule} allows one to find the expectations